 - Patent urachus: This is an extremely rare cause of belly button pain in adults.
 Urachus connects the umbilicus and bladder during fetal life, and it usually closes at birth.
 In rare cases, this can stay unclosed (patent) and cause belly button pain.

-Dr. Robyn Horsager-Boehrer, Chief of Obstetrics and Gynecology at UT Southwestern Medical Center’s William P. Clements Jr. University Hospital, says, “Although there is no satisfying explanation for exact causes of belly button pain during pregnancy, some pregnant mothers may experience the pain even with the touch of ultrasound transducer around the belly button.”
+Dr. Robyn Horsager-Boehrer, Chief of Obstetrics and Gynecology at UT Southwestern Medical Center’s William P. Clements Jr. University Hospital, says, “Although there is no satisfying explanation for exact causes of belly button pain during pregnancy, some pregnant mothers may experience the pain even with the touch of ultrasound transduceriXA device used in ultrasound technique that generates sound waves and helps create images of internal organs around the belly button.”

 “The belly button has a key role in fetal life.
 But it is not connected to anything in adults.
-This clarifies common misconceptions regarding belly buttons such as it is tugging abdomen to the navel or connected directly to uterus, placenta, or baby’s belly button.”, adds Dr. Horsager-Boehrer.
+This clarifies common misconceptions regarding belly buttons such as it is tugging abdomen to the navel or connected directly to uterus, placentaiXOrgan that supplies nourishment and oxygen to the developing fetus during pregnancy , or baby’s belly button.”, adds Dr. Horsager-Boehrer.